drdhaval2785/ChunilalGandhiVidyabhavan/catalogueXlsx/catalogueReadme.md

 1. This is done by a separate script `python manualCorrection.py`.
 2. Change the Sanskrit words from Additional Remarks column to Devanagari for uniformity.
 3. 5th letter of each varga used instead of M.
+4. Appendages to the Accession number are made Capital e.g. 748b -> 748B.